-This creates a new folder automatically and resets the file number to 0001.
-Images captured thereafter are saved in this new folder.
+This creates a new folder automatically numbered with the next higher number, and the file number restarts from 0001.
+Images captured thereafter are saved in this new folder

 The file numbering method (Auto reset or Continuous) that was in effect before the manual reset will continue to take effect.

-If file No. 9999 is created, "Full" will be displayed on the LCD panel and in the viewfinder.
+If folder No. 999 is created, [Folder number full] will appear on the LCD monitor.
+Then if file No. 9999 is created, "Err CF" will be displayed on the LCD panel and in the viewfinder.
 Replace the CF card with a new one.

-For both JPEG and RAW images, the file name will start with "IMG".
+- If the folder contains file number 9999, a new folder will be created automatically when the next image is captured.
+The image will then be saved in the new folder as file number 0001 - For both JPEG and RAW images, the file name will start with "IMG".
 The extension will be ".JPG" for JPEG images and ".CR2" for RAW images.